semuhi/semuhi.github.io/research.md

 ---

 # <span style="font-size: 20px; ">Dissertation project</span>
+## For Better, For Worse?
+Autocrats and their Business Allies during Sovereign Debt Crises

 **Why does an autocrat financially repress the business elite during an economic crisis?
 And why does the business elite rarely defect in the face of repression?**

 <details> <summary>Read more:</summary>